-The sitting room is sparsely, yet tastefully, decorated with finely-tailored banners and religious relics.
+The sitting room is sparsely, yet tastefully, decorated with finelytailored banners and religious relics.
 A darkwood table rests at the center; its ornate top is a large oval inlayed with Corean's holy symbol, the four swords each inlaid with a thin sheet of the appropriate metals: gold, silver, iron, and mithril.

-When she arrives, Raho (lawful good female human knight) takes a seat in front of the mithril sword's hilt.
+When she arrives, Raho takes a seat in front of the mithril sword's hilt.
 A neat, precise middle-aged woman, her black hair is streaked with iron grey and worn in a tight braid.
 While the flush of youth has faded, her olive-green eyes speak to her wisdom and grace.
 The Dame Commander of the Order of Mithril is polite, firm, and formal, but does not expect her guests to act in the same manner.